Greek Island Hopping

 Avoid a long stay

-Avoid a long stay if you’re Greek island hopping in Mykonos, on a budget or want more of an adventure.
-Not only is it expensive but it doesn’t have masses of things to do other than eat and drink.
+Avoid an extended stay if you’re Greek island-hopping in Mykonos, on a budget, or looking for more adventure.
+Not only is it expensive, but it doesnโ€™t offer much to do beyond eating and drinking.
 If you like a bit of a trek and adventure, like us, a couple of days should be just enough.
 It’s close to Athens and cheap enough to fly to.
-Return flights were only £80, and we booked less than 48 hours before flying.
+Return flights were only ยฃ80, and we booked within 48 hours of departure.
 The ferry was more expensive and had far longer travel times.
-It’s a 40-minute flight, so consider hopping over for a day or two because that’s all you really need to enable you to see the main spots.
-If you fancy an island with a bit more to do, head to Zante or Corfu… you won’t be disappointed on either of them.
+It’s a 40-minute flight, so consider hopping over for a day or two; that’s all you really need to see the main spots.
+If you fancy an island with a bit more to do, head to Zante or Corfu.
+You won’t be disappointed in either of them.

 Hire a quad

-We hired a quad for a day from Hercules underneath our accommodation, and it was so much fun.
-We found an amazing local restaurant (see below), a random little beach and some dirt tracks to tear up and have some fun with the quad.
-It wasn’t all fun, though.
-The thing was probably the most unreliable machine I have ever come into contact with.
+We rented a quad for a day from Hercules, just below our accommodation, and it was so much fun.
+We found a fantastic local restaurant (see below), a random little beach and some dirt tracks to tear up and have some fun with the quad.
+It wasnโ€™t all fun, though.
+The thing was probably the most unreliable machine I have ever encountered.
 It conked out several times.
 Once on a hill and another on a junction.
 Stacey had to jump off so I could get it up the hill!
-And on top of that, the gearbox failed and wouldn’t go into reverse.
+And on top of that, the gearbox failed and wouldnโ€™t go into reverse.
 But this all added to the fun, and what do you expect for 25 Euros?
 Don’t let this put you off…there are other quad-hire places available!
 Haha.

 Just wander

-For things to do, there isn’t that much.
-One of my favourite things to do is just wander and you can do this for some time in Mykonos Town due to the tiny little streets.
+For things to do, there isnโ€™t that much.
+One of my favourite things to do is wander, and you can do so for some time in Mykonos Town, thanks to its narrow streets.
 Each one is beautiful.
-In fact, I’ve never seen a Greek island in such good condition.
-Visit Captain’s restaurant on the front of the old port for some decent food and a great view of the old port.
+In fact, Iโ€™ve never seen a Greek island in such good condition.
+Visit Captainโ€™s restaurant on the front of the old port for some decent food and a great view of the old port.ย

 Accommodation